-The Nebraska Journal for Advancing Justice accepts submissions through Digital Commons.
-You will be required to make a Digital Commons account in order to submit your piece.
+NJAJ strongly prefers submissions through Digital Commons.
+You will be required to make a Digital Commons account to submit your piece.

 We can accept submissions by mail from anyone for whom access to Digital Commons is a hardship.
-Those submisisons may be mailed to:
+Those submissions may be mailed to:

 Nebraska Journal on Advancing Justice Submissions Editor